Dr. Greer is a scientist studying the near-space environment and its connections with the Earth and lower atmosphere.

 She is currently working as research faculty at the Laboratory for Atmospheric and Space Physics at the University of Colorado-Boulder.
 Dr. Greer studied at the University of Colorado at Boulder in the department of Aerospace Engineering Sciences where she earned her BS (2007) and MS (2009).
 She completed her PhD research & dissertation in December 2013.
 She did a post-doc at the University of California-Berkeley’s Space Science Laboratory.

 Her dissertation work concerned the geophysical fluid dynamics of wintertime polar regions, which is heavily impacted by waves propagating up from the lower atmosphere and incoming space weather.
 To investigate specific phenomena, she employed various satellite remote sensing instruments, ground-based lidar measurements, assimilated data sets, and whole atmosphere models.
 This research has taken her to Greenland on several occasions to conduct field research.

 Dr. Greer is ardent promoter of science literacy.
 She has helped conduct science workshops for grade-school children such as Girl Scouts and run science tournaments for high school students.
 In terms of science policy, she has particular interest in the need for a national policy for Earth observing, funding for research and development(R&D), and the mitigation of space weather threats.

-She lives in Boulder, Colorado and enjoys backpacking in the summer and skiing in the winter.
+She lives in Monument, Colorado and enjoys backpacking in the summer and skiing in the winter.